codeemoji/codeemoji-plugin/README.md

 Starting from a value _S := 1_, the code elements present in the method are analyzed to match keywords that create a decision point, therefore, triggering the addition of a new path, which entails increasing _S_ by a factor of 1.
-The keywords and operators considered in such analysis avoid inspecting single multi-way branch statements (eg. if a switch statement is recognized, add 1 to S for each case label); they are the following:
+The keywords and operators considered in such analysis avoid inspecting single multi-way branch statements (eg. if a switch statement is recognized, only add 1 to S for each case label); they are the following:

 - "&&" and "||"
 - "if" and "else if"